dialoa/docker-ojs-dev/README.md

 # Docker OJS dev

-A docker container for Open Journal Systems for developing plugin and themes.
+A docker container for Open Journal Systems for developing themes and plugins.

-Creates an OJS installation, persists the OJS database and files and opens OJS's plugin folder to the host.
+Creates an OJS installation, persists the OJS database and files and opens OJS's plugins folder to the host.
+Allows you to download, modify or create OJS themes and plugins.
 PHPMyAdmin is installed too.

 Currently runs:

-* Open Journal Systems 3.3.0-11
+* Open Journal Systems 3.4.0 stable
-* Alpine Linux 3.15, PHP 7.4, MariaDB 10.5, PHPMyAdmin 5.2.0
+* Alpine Linux 3.16, PHP 8.1, MariaDB 11.2, PHPMyAdmin 5.2.0

 Meant for local development only.
 Largely based on [PKP's docker-ojs](https://github.com/pkp/docker-ojs).

-Copyright (2022) Julien Dutant, GPL3 license.
+Copyright 2022-24 Julien Dutant, GPL3 license.

 ## Basic usage